 - Pluck out some of the loose fur as it gets uncovered.
 As the fur starts to loosen, you will see some tufts make their way to the surface.
 Gently pluck these off as you’re petting your rabbit (I call this butt-plucking).

 - Brush off excess fur with your hands.
 Once you’ve done a thorough brushing, pet your rabbit with a few long strokes down their back.
 This will help remove the loose fur that’s on the surface of your rabbit’s coat.

 If it’s during a big shedding season, you may notice your rabbit’s coat gets ragged again after only a few hours.
 Don’t worry, this doesn’t mean you did a bad job.
 It’s just how rabbit shedding season works.
 You’ll want to brush them again tomorrow, and every day until their fur starts to be under control again.
 Brushing your rabbit multiple times a day during shedding season is also not a bad idea, if you can fit that into your schedule.

 Sometimes a rabbit’s fur will get into a matted mess.
 This is especially common with longer haired rabbits, but it’s also a possibility for rabbits with shorter coats.
 It can be caused from wet fur, or getting urine on their fur.
 Long-haired rabbits can get matted fur just by running around or sleeping on it.

 If you’re dealing with matted fur you have two choices:

 - Shave or clip the fur.

 If the section of matted fur is not too bad, then you have the option to detangle it.
-You can use a fur splitter to gently tease out the knots in your rabbit’s coat.
+You can use a fur splitter or mat rake to gently tease out the knots in your rabbit’s coat.
 It helps to have two people so one person can keep the rabbit calm while the other person works on de-matting the fur.

 Long haired rabbits